pwcong/HistogramView/README.md

 # Usage

-Add it int your xml of Layout.
+Add it in your xml of Layout.

 ```
 <me.pwcong.histogram.view.HistogramView